-GR.1.5a.1.1 Entity Owners - In the case of a Member that is not a natural person (such as a trust, corporation or other entity), the vote of such Member may be cast by any authorized representative of the Member designated by written notice to the Association.
+GR.1.5a.1.1 - Entity Owners - In the case of a Member that is not a natural person (such as a trust, corporation or other entity), the vote of such Member may be cast by any authorized representative of the Member designated by written notice to the Association.

-GR.1.5a.1.2 General Power of Attorney - A person with general power of attorney for a Member, who has provided satisfactory evidence thereof, shall not be denied a ballot and said ballot shall be counted if returned by the deadline for voting.2
+GR.1.5a.1.2 - General Power of Attorney - A person with general power of attorney for a Member, who has provided satisfactory evidence thereof, shall not be denied a ballot and said ballot shall be counted if returned by the deadline for voting.

-GR.1.5a.2 Voter List - The Association shall maintain a "Voter List" which shall include for each separate interest: the Member's name; voting power; and, unless the Member has "opted out" of the public distribution of their address, the physical address of the Member's separate interest, or the parcel number, or both, and the mailing address of the Member if it is different than the physical address of the separate interest (or if the parcel number is used).
+GR.1.5a.2 - Voter List - The Association shall maintain a "Voter List" which shall include for each separate interest: the Member's name; voting power; and, unless the Member has "opted out" of the public distribution of their address, the physical address of the Member's separate interest, or the parcel number, or both, and the mailing address of the Member if it is different than the physical address of the separate interest (or if the parcel number is used).
 Upon request, the Association shall permit Members to verify the accuracy of their individual information on the Voter List at least 30 days before the ballots are mailed.
-The Member shall report any errors to the Inspector of Elections who shall make the correction within two business days.
-The Association may, at its discretion, report any known errors to the Inspector of Elections.
+The Member shall report any errors to the Inspector who shall make the correction within two business days.
+The Association may, at its discretion, report any known errors to the Inspector.
 The Voter List shall be retained as "association election materials" as required by law.

-GR.1.5a.3 Cumulative Voting - Cumulative voting is not permitted in the election of directors.
+GR.1.5a.3 - Cumulative Voting Not Permitted - Cumulative voting is not permitted in the election of directors.

-GR.1.5a.4 Proxies prohibited by Bylaws - Use of proxies in connection with membership votes or membership meetings is expressly prohibited.
+GR.1.5a.4 - Proxy Voting Not Permitted - Use of proxies in connection with membership votes or membership meetings is not authorized by the By Laws.
 "Proxy" shall mean a written authorization signed by a Member or a Member's attorney-in-fact giving another person or persons power to vote for such Member, as defined in Corporations Code section 5069.

-GR.1.5b Membership Meeting and Voting Procedure - The association will hold an Annual Meeting of the Members to elect Directors and to conduct Association business.
-The Annual Meeting is generally held in May.

-- GR.1.5b.1.1 The Board of Directors consists of five (5) Directors.
-Directors are elected for two (2) year terms.
-The terms are staggered with three (3) Directors in odd years and two (2) Directors in even years.
-Directors must be elected by secret ballot and cannot be elected by voice vote or show of hands at the Annual Meeting. - GR.1.5b.2 Secret Ballots.
-The Association will utilize a secret ballot process, using a double envelope system as described in these rules and Civil Code section 5115(a) and as required by Civil Code Section 5100 (a), for: - GR.1.5b.2.1 Election and removal of the Association's Board of Directors. - GR.1.5b.2.2 Vote of the membership regarding assessments that legally require a vote of the membership for approval. - GR.1.5b.2.3 Amendments to the governing documents that require membership approval. - GR.1.5b.2.4 Prior to granting exclusive use of common area property, where required by Civil Code Section 4600. - GR.1.5b.2.5 Any other matters where a secret ballot is required by law.
+- GR.1.5b Membership Meeting and Voting Procedure The Association will hold an Annual Meeting of the Members to elect Directors and to conduct Association business.
+The Annual Meeting is generally held in May. - GR.1.5b.1 The Board of Directors consists of 5 Directors.
+Directors are elected for 4 year terms.
+The terms are staggered.
+Directors must be elected by secret ballot and cannot be elected by voice vote or show of hands at the Annual Meeting. - GR.1.5b.2 Secret Ballots The Association will allow for voting by both written secret ballot and by electronic secret ballot, as set forth herein.
+However electronic secret ballots are not allowed, per law, for regular or special assessment votes.
+The secret ballot process will be used for all of the following: - i.
+Election and removal of the Association's Board of Directors. - ii.
+Vote of the membership regarding assessments that legally require a vote of the membership for approval.
+(Written secret ballot only.) - iii.
+Amendments to the governing documents that require membership approval. - iv.
+Prior to granting exclusive use of common area property, where required by Civil Code Section 4600. - v.
+Any other matters where a secret ballot is required by law.